 Every holiday season presents its unique set of challenges for small businesses and their owners.
 New trends, new colors, new social media platforms, and even more competition, which is why how you market your business and when you start your marketing campaign are going to be so important this holiday season.

-Below are the 6 mistakes to avoid making this holiday season whether you are still planning, about to start, or in the thick of your marketing campaign!
+Below are the 6 holiday marketing mistakes you need to avoid this holiday season whether you are still planning, about to start, or in the thick of your marketing campaign!

 - 6. Starting too late